squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

   * Use const qualifiers in declarations.
   * Use bool for boolean types.
   * Avoid macros.
-  * Do not start names with underscore
+  * Do not start names with an underscore

 === Word capitalization example ===